 For divers that need supplies or even a place to stay, the Dive Outpost is conveniently located only 2 miles away.
 Open water divers are only allowed in Orange Grove Sink.
 Scuba divers must show proof of their scuba certification before being permitted to explore the underwater caverns.
 Dives must be finished one hour before sundown.
 Solo diving is not allowed.

-When you are ready to go make sure to stop by the Luraville Country Store for great sandwiches or any little conveniences that you may have forgotten.
-And if you are ready for a day of spring hopping you don’t need to drive far!
+When you are ready to visit make sure to stop by the Luraville Country Store for great sandwiches or any little conveniences that you may have forgotten.
+And if you are wanting to spend a day spring hopping you don’t need to drive far!
 We have several springs nearby including Royal Springs and Little River Springs.